 Serving as the primary center for students and student support services, the Sandridge Student Center was built in 1967 on the foundation of the 1918 gymnasium and swimming pool.
 The Center was named for Dr. Sidney E. Sandridge, President of the institution (1970-1981), upon his retirement.
-In addition to a student lounge area, coffee shop, and cafeteria, the Student Center houses the Offices of Admissions, Student Records, Student Financial Aid, the Student Success and Career Development Centers, Disability Services, and the University Bookstore.
-The Center is currently undergoing extensive renovations to reconfigure offices spaces and provide more of a "one-stop" experience for Athens State students.
+In addition to a student lounge area and cafeteria, the Student Center houses the Offices of Admissions, Registrar - Student Records, and Student Financial Aid, the Student Success and Career Development Centers, Accessibility Services, and the University Bookstore.
+The Sandridge Center underwent extensive renovations in 2018-2019 to reconfigure offices spaces and provide more of a "one-stop" experience for Athens State students.